masasin/presentations/md/masasin_history.md

 - RPi commands motors and servos via mbed
 - mbed collects information from attached sensors
 - RPi collects information from sensors and mbed
-- Rpi processes and sends back to base for display
+- RPi processes and sends back to base for display

 ## Communication